coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 to force |Coq| to optimize some of its internal data structures.

-.. cmd:: Optimize Proof.
+.. cmd:: Optimize Proof

 This command forces |Coq| to shrink the data structure used to represent the ongoing proof.

-.. cmd:: Optimize Heap.
+.. cmd:: Optimize Heap

 This command forces the |OCaml| runtime to perform a heap compaction.
 This is in general an expensive operation.